What to Wear in Spain in Winter: By Region + Packing Tips

 Do Spaniards wear UGGs?

-You’ll see them occasionally, but UGGs aren’t common in Spain.
-Most locals prefer sleek leather boots or ankle boots that are stylish and more weather-appropriate for city streets.
+You’ll see UGGs occasionally, but they aren’t especially common in Spain.
+Most locals tend to go for sleeker ankle boots or leather boots that look a bit more polished and make more sense for walking on city streets.

 Planning Your Spain Winter Trip?
 Here’s What’s Next